oliverlauridsen/oliverlauridsen/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on the official travel guide Bornholm app: https://apps.apple.com/dk/app/bornholm/id1319879091.
-- 🌱 I’m currently learning ReactiveX/RxSwift.
+- 🌱 I’m currently learning Swift Combine.
 - 👯 I’m looking to collaborate on any open source projects related to iOS.
 - 💬 Ask me about topics such as Swift, fitness, cooking or playing music.
 - 📫 How to reach me: Email: oliver.lauridsen@hotmail.com | Facebook: https://www.facebook.com/oliver.lauridsen.9